Dmitri-Sintsov/django-jinja-knockout/QUICKSTART.rst

 ~~~~~~~~~~~

 Since version 0.7.0 inherited middleware classes (see :ref:`installation_djk_middleware` settings) support built-in mini
-router, which could be used to implement CBV-like logic in middleware class itself, either via string match or via
+router, which could be used to implement CBV-like logic in middleware class itself, either via string match or via the
 regexp::

     class ContextMiddleware(RouterMiddleware):